 - go on a sound hunt: Go on a nature walk and make regular pauses.
 Each time you stop, listen to the different sounds around you and see how many you can identify.

 - draw a sound map: From your sit spot, listen to all the sounds around you and map them out on a page.
 Place yourself at the center of the page and mark the location of each sound.
 Use big letters for loud sounds, small letters for faint sounds.
+You can find our free sound map printable here.

 - make a wind chime: Using twine, a stick, and loose parts from nature (shells, rocks, nuts, sticks), make a wind “chime”.